 Be aware if your spouse begins giving away prized possessions or admits to feelings of hopelessness or unbearable pain.
 A suicidal person doesn’t so much want to end life as to escape the pain.
 They are too tired to fight to live anymore.
 They just want to get away from the hurt, the confusion, the darkness.

 Do not leave your spouse alone if you think they are suicidal.
 Remove any firearms in the home.
+Do not ignore your spouse if you think something is wrong.
 Having thoughts of suicide is a medical emergency.
 Call 911 and tell the operator that your spouse is at risk of hurting themselves or potentially someone else.
 If you feel your life is in danger, seek a safe place.
 Keep your phone with you and stay in contact with the 911 operator.

 Shelly had been concerned about Doug’s pain medications.
 She’d heard so much about opioid drug overdoses.
 When Doug wasn’t looking, Shelly would often count the pills in his bottle to make sure he wasn’t taking too many.
 She was relieved when Doug’s doctor also gave him a prescription for naloxone (Narcan), designed to rapidly reverse an opioid overdose.